Generalized Kramers-Wannier Duality from Bilinear Phase Map: Generalized duality triangle of three-site BPM

 There are two boundary terms on each edge: $Z_1$, $X_1 Z_2$, $Z_L$, $Z_{L-1} X_L$.
 All the operators commute with bulk Hamiltonian and the anticommutation relation of two terms on each edge gives rise to 2-fold degenerate subspace.

 To see the symmetry fractionalization, we note that for ground states

 This implies the symmetry operator fractionalizes as $U_{A/G}=-\mathcal{L}_{A/G}\mathcal{R}_{A/G}$ where

 On each edge, the projective representation of $\mathcal{L}$ and $\mathcal{R}$ gives rise to the edge modes.
-Such symmetry fractionalizes and the resulting edge modes are robust as long as the bulk gap is not closed.
+This projective representation and the resulting edge modes are robust as long as the bulk gap is not closed.
+Here, we remark that the discussion above shows that the above model realizes a nontrivial $\mathbb{Z}^A_2 \times \mathbb{Z}^G_2$ SPT phase.
+In fact, this model possesses a larger non-invertible symmetry, due to also being invariant under $\mathcal{N}_{\text{3-KW}}$.
+By contrast, the trivial $\mathbb{Z}^A_2 \times \mathbb{Z}^G_2$ SPT phase described by the Hamiltonian \eqref{three site interaction} with $h=\infty$ is not invariant under $\mathcal{N}_{\text{3-KW}}$.
+This situation closely parallels the recent result in Ref.~\cite{PhysRevLett.133.116601}, where the cluster state, known as the nontrivial $\mathbb{Z}_2 \times \mathbb{Z}_2$ SPT, was also found to exhibit a larger non-invertible $\text{Rep}(D_8)$ symmetry.
+We leave the classification of the SPTs enriched by $\mathcal{N}_{\text{3-KW}}$ to future work.

-At last, we remark that when $L\notin 3$, the Hamiltonian \eqref{SPT Hal} does not respect $(\Z_2)^2$ symmetry.
+At last, we also comment that when $L\notin 3$, the Hamiltonian \eqref{SPT Hal} does not respect $(\Z_2)^2$ symmetry.
 This is because BPM under PBC only has the trivial kernel $(0,0,0,\cdots)$ and is not associated with $U_A$ and $U_G$ in this case.
-Thus the $\mathcal{N}_{3-\text{KW}}$ is a unitary transformation and the Hamiltonian \eqref{three site interaction} with $h=0$ has a unique ground state.
+Thus the $\mathcal{N}_{3-\text{KW}}$ is a unitary transformation and the Hamiltonian \eqref{three site interaction} with $h=0$ has a unique ground state.\\

+\prlsection{The generalized Kennedy-Tasaki transformation } Now, since there are SPT, trivially gapped and SSB phases, we can construct a web of duality connecting them, which is summarized in Fig.~\ref{fig:duality web}.